cbonoz/oceanapi/README.md

 The API supports the following high level actions.

 * Describe an existing dataset.
+* Search / confirm existing datasets.
 * Query an existing dataset.
-* Upload a new dataset

 ### Running the server